-If used in a similar manner to table salt itself, salt substitutes using potassium hydrochloride may be the only viable non-food option for increasing potassium intake.
+If used in a similar manner to table salt itself, salt substitutes using potassium chloride may be the only viable non-food option for increasing potassium intake.

-Excluding the aforementioned salt substitute (powdered potassium hydrochloride) the only other viable way to get sufficient potassium is to include more potassium-rich foods in your diet.
+Excluding the aforementioned salt substitute (powdered potassium chloride) the only other viable way to get sufficient potassium is to include more potassium-rich foods in your diet.

 Unfortunately, potassium rich foods suffer the same situation as do “magnesium-rich foods”; rich, in this sense, means maybe 20% of the RDA so you need many sources rather than just one.
 Quite the opposite of vitamin C where a single small orange more than covers your bases.

 28 Foods High in Potassium

 According to the USDA National Nutrient Database (bit of an indirect source here; from citation 81 on Wikipedia’s article on potassium) the following foods are highest in potassium.
 If you want specific numbers then click the first hyperlink there as it’s a very easy-to-read document.

 - White beans (These seem to be the best bean source, but it’s a close race.)

 - Soy beans

 - Kidney beans